SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-store-data-in-azure.md

 ---
 title: "Store data in Azure"
-excerpt: "Azure provides a variety of ways to store data: unstructured, archival, relational, and more.
-Learn the basics of storage management in Azure, how to create a Storage Account, and how to choose the right model for the data you want to store in the cloud."
+excerpt: "This learning path gets you started with the basics of storage management in Azure, Storage Account creation, and choices for data storage."
 type: collection
 price: Free
 length: PT3H50M